 A converter disk is a special device that sits between your non-induction pot and your hob.
 It acts as a conductor between the two surfaces, allowing heat to transfer from your hob to your pot or pan.
 To use it correctly, place the converter disk onto the surface of your induction cooker and then add your pan/Pot on top.

 The Downside of Using a Converter Disk

-Using a converter disk is one of the most popular methods for using non induction cookware on an cooktop.
-A converter disk are usually making from aluminum or stainless steel, and it will allow you to use any type of pot or Pan with an cooker.
-While this method can be convenient for those who don’t want to invest in new , specifically designed for cooking, there are a few downsides.
+Using a converter disk is one of the most popular methods for using non-induction cookware on a cooktop.
+A converter disk is usually made from aluminum or stainless steel, and it will allow you to use any type of pot or Pan with a cooker.
+While this method can be convenient for those who don’t want to invest in new, specifically designed for cooking, there are a few downsides.

 Steel Wire Mesh Sheet

-To make your non-induction cookware work on an induction top is by using a steel wire mesh sheet.
-This sheet acts as a bridge between the pot or pan.
-The surface of the stovetop, allowing heat to transfer from one source to another.
+To make your non-induction cookware work on an induction top is by use a steel wire mesh sheet.
+This sheet acts as a bridge between the pot and the pan.
+The surface of the stovetop, allows heat to transfer from one source to another.
 To use this method correctly be sure that your pot or pan has a flat bottom.
 So, that it can properly sit on top of the steel wire mesh sheet.
 When you’re finishing the cooking simply lift up the steel wire mesh sheet for easy removal and cleaning!

 Using Computer Thermal Paste